2023 Most Popular Managerial Economics Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 30% of the managerial economics majors at the school.

 Villanova University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree business/managerial economics programs.
-Located in the suburb of Villanova, Villanova is a private not-for-profit school with a large student population.
+Located in the suburb of Villanova, Villanova is a private not-for-profit college with a fairly large student population.

 Women make up 33% of the managerial economics majors at the school.

-Union College New York came in at #8 in this year’s edition of the Most Popular Managerial Economics Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Union College New York landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree business/managerial economics programs.
 Located in the small city of Schenectady, Union College is a private not-for-profit college with a small student population.

 Women make up 22% of the managerial economics majors at the school.

-With a ranking of #9, Hofstra University did quite well on this year’s most popular schools for business/managerial economics students working on their bachelor’s degree.
+Hofstra University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree business/managerial economics programs.
 Hofstra is a fairly large private not-for-profit school located in the large suburb of Hempstead.

 Women make up 19% of the managerial economics majors at the school.